Cross-Resonant Gates in Hybrid Fluxonium-Transmon Systems: Selective darkening cnot gate

+In principle, flux-driving fluxoniums is also possible, but we consider the fully charge-driven case for uniformity.
 As with all future gates, we assume that microwave pulses are applied simultaneously to the control and target qubits without any timing delays.
 Both drive amplitudes scale proportionally to $\epsilon$, and their ratio is set by the coefficient $\eta$.
 F$\alpha$ is the control qubit, T is the target qubit, and $f(t)$ is an envelope function described by

 We construct a \textsc{cnot} gate between qubits F1 (control) and T (target) using a CR microwave pulse of both qubits at the frequency $\omega_{d}$.
 Although the transitions $\ket{10}\leftrightarrow\ket{11}$ and $\ket{00}\leftrightarrow\ket{01}$ are close in frequency, we aim to enhance the former while suppressing the latter.
 Each qubit's coupled drive amplitude is chosen to achieve selective darkening of the unwanted transition, as described by the conditions